tsutterley/pyTMD/doc/source/getting_started/Citations.rst

 Problem Reports
 ###############

-If you have found a problem in pyTMD, or you would like to suggest an improvement or modification, please submit a `GitHub issue <https://github.com/tsutterley/pyTMD/issues>`_ and we will get back to you.
+If you have found a problem in ``pyTMD``, or you would like to suggest an improvement or modification, please submit a `GitHub issue <https://github.com/tsutterley/pyTMD/issues>`_ and we will get back to you.

 Dependencies